rekomerio/HiveLED/README.md

 - [ ] Add more effects
 - [ ] Create method to discover host ip in local network
 - [ ] Add physical button to host to toggle all client LED's on and off
+- [ ] Add static IP to host and make client choose which access point to use based on signal strength